New Requirements Under Act 45Posted on Dec 28, 2018 in Main

 For any questions regarding the buffer zones please contact HDOA Pesticides Branch personnel at the following email: [email protected]

 CHLORYPYRIFOS USE PERMIT FORM AS REQUIRED BY ACT 45

-Act 45 was passed by the 2018 Legislature and requires that all uses of chlorpyrifos and products which contain chlorpyrifos require possession of a permit, issued by the Hawaii Department of Agriculture Pesticides Branch, beginning January 1, 2019.
+Section 149A-31(7), Hawaii Revised Statutes, requires that all uses of chlorpyrifos and products which contain chlorpyrifos require possession of a permit, issued by the Hawaii Department of Agriculture Pesticides Branch, beginning January 1, 2019.
 On January 1, 2023 all uses and sale of chlorpyrifos in the State of Hawaii are banned and permitting of its use will cease at that time.
 Any chlorpyrifos permits that extend past December 31, 2022 will be terminated as of that date.

 The application for a permit to use chlorpyrifos includes all products that will be used in an Agricultural setting (which include cattle ear tags) or for a Non-Agricultural Use.
 Those who desire to use products which include chlorpyrifos as 1 or more active ingredients are required to fill in Form C-45.